 Maple Mount, Kentucky is the home of the Ursuline Sisters of Mount Saint Joseph, women religious who live an apostolic life supported by prayer and contemplation.
 They proclaim Jesus to all people through the ministry of education and Christian formation.

-Currently numbering over 150, the Ursuline Sisters of Mount Saint Joseph minister in the states of Kentucky, Illinois, Kansas, Louisiana, Minnesota, Missouri, New Mexico, Tennessee, Washington, D.C., and in Chile, South America.
+The Ursuline Sisters of Mount Saint Joseph minister in the states of Kentucky, Illinois, Kansas, Louisiana, Minnesota, Missouri, New Mexico, New York, Washington, D.C., and in Chile, South America.

 The first building at Mount Saint Joseph (shown left) was the first Motherhouse for Roman Catholic Sisters in Kentucky west of Louisville and the oldest girls’ Academy in Daviess County.
 It was founded on August 14, 1874.
 By 1912, 78 girls had graduated from the Academy and 89 Ursuline Sisters had lived and worked at Mount Saint Joseph.